The Week that Was. August 5-11

 Author: Cape Cod Curmudgeon

-I'm not a "Historian".
+I am not a "Historian".
 I'm a father, a son and a grandfather.
-A widowed history geek and sometimes curmudgeon, who still likes to learn new things.
-I started "Today in History" back in 2013, thinking I’d learn a thing or two.
-I told myself I’d publish 365.
-The leap year changed that to 366.
-As I write this, I‘m well over a thousand.
-I do this because I want to.
-I make every effort to get my facts straight, but I'm as good at being wrong, as anyone else.
-I offer these "Today in History" stories in hopes that you'll enjoy reading them, as much as I’ve enjoyed writing them.
+A history geek and sometimes curmudgeon who still likes to learn new things.
+I make every effort to get my facts straight but I'm as good at being wrong as the next guy.
+I offer these "Historical Easter Eggs" in hopes that you'll enjoy them as much as I have.
 Thank you for your interest in the history we all share.
 Rick Long, the “Cape Cod Curmudgeon”